No-Yeast Cinnamon Sugar Focaccia Bread

 Have you ever ordered pizza from a delivery company and been offered the option to add cinnamon bread to your order for dessert?
 This recipe is inspired by the cinnamon bread at those famous delivery spots!
 Now, you don't have to wait for takeout!
 Make this quick and easy easy focaccia bread recipe in just 30 minutes from the comfort of your own home.

-How To Make Cinnamon Sugar Focaccia
+How To Make No-Yeast Cinnamon Focaccia

 Step 1: Preheat the oven and grease a 10-12 inch round baking dish with nonstick spray.
 Mix the lukewarm water, olive oil, vanilla, maple syrup, and baking powder together.
 Then, add the flour and mix until a thick dough forms.